Calvinxc1/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 The AutoML process was set to solve a classification algorithm, and assess each variant on its accuracy, with the best accuracy rising to the top.
 Additionally 2-fold cross validation was used on the models.

+Each model was run for a maximum of 100 iterations, with an l2 penalty, using the `saga` solver.

 ## Pipeline comparison
 The resulting models varied dramatically, which makes sense, given that AutoML checks across a wide range of models, whereas HyperDrive only iterates different hyperparameters across a single model.
 The end result is that the AutoML model is superior in the accuracy metric.